shakebugs/shake-docs/docs/ios/users/advanced-usage.md

 title: Advanced usage
 ---

-import useBaseUrl from '@docusaurus/useBaseUrl';
-import Tabs from '@theme/Tabs';
-import TabItem from '@theme/TabItem';

 ## Advanced usage

 Some apps might perhaps want to register the device itself as a user, or make a transition from the anonymous user to the _Signed Up_ user.
 This section covers these cases.

 ### Anonymous user